Banner image

 You’ll later hike back along the same path from Refugio Grey to Refugio Paine Grande to catch the last catamaran across Lake Pehoé at 5pm.
 Please check catamaran and walking times with refugio staff in the morning to ensure you arrive in time.

 While walking, take in views of Paine Grande and the granite walls of Cordon Olguín.
-On the other side of Lake Pehoé, a private transfer will be waiting to drive you to Puerto Natales.
+On the other side of Lake Pehoé, the local bus will be take you to Puerto Natales.
 Since you will be arriving in town at around 10pm we recommend spending the night there.

 Instead of hiking from Refugio Grey to Refugio Paine Grande, there is an option to take a catamaran from Refugio Grey to the southern end of the lake, from where a private transfer will take you to Puerto Natales.
 You must book this option in advance and it incurs an extra cost.